mirsaeedi/spline-curve-fitting/README.md

 For _B-Spline_ you can select from several _knot_ and _Parameter_ selection algorithms and you are free to choose the number of _control points_.
 Even you are able to find the curve with least error using _Error Limit Settings_.
 In addition, you need to provide the panel with an input file containing your points.
 This file must be in a form of a [JSON](https://github.com/mirsaeedi/spline-curve-fitting/blob/master/Test%20Data/Approximation-Interpolation/Test1.txt) or a [white-space](https://github.com/mirsaeedi/spline-curve-fitting/blob/master/Test%20Data/Approximation-Interpolation/Test5.txt) seperated file.

+You even can draw spline by providing _Control Points_.
+In this case you need to choose a [file](https://github.com/mirsaeedi/spline-curve-fitting/blob/master/Test%20Data/BSpline-ControlPoints/Test1.txt) which contains the control points, knots, and the order.

 ## Bezier Interpolation and Approximation

 For drawing a _Bezier_ curve you need to provide an input [file] containing _Control Points_.